Männerkreis

 In the face of challenge, fear, or failure - how do you show up?
 What drives your actions: truth, or conditioning?
 Can you remain open and present in the middle of chaos?
 Are you living your full truth and giving your deepest gift?

 This circle is a crucible.
 You will be called to deconstruct your conditioned ego, explore the parts you hide, and come into greater alignment with your heart.
-We walk beside each other in this exploration, not to arrive somewhere, but to deepen - behaving like the elders we would have wished for.

 Container